 Development Environment with VSCode Debugging

-This guide explains how to use the Docker development environment with VSCode debugging capabilities.
+This guide explains how to attach VSCode to the Docker-based development environment.

 Features